The Echeveria peacockii is one of many Echeveria plants featuring a beautiful rosette of thick, rich green succulent

 Propagating Echeveria Peacockii

-The peacock echeveria is a type of “hen and chicks” plant, which means that it produces offsets.
+The peacockii is a type of “hen and chicks” plant, which means that it produces offsets.
 These offsets around the base of the mother plant are the best option for propagating the plant.

 The offsets grow throughout the year, but they should be collected in the early spring.
 This is also the right time of the season to transplant the mother plant if needed.

 When collecting offsets, try to cut them from the mother plant close to the base.
 The offsets should dry for a day before getting planted in the same soil as the main plant.

-Propagation is also possible with the leaf or root cuttings.
+Propagation is also possible with the leaf, root, or stem cuttings.
 Take the cuttings in the spring and follow these steps: